 Normally this ratio is about 1:1 meaning FSH and LH levels in the blood are similar.
 In women with polycystic ovaries the LH to FSH ratio is often higher e.g. 2:1 or even 3:1

-This simple iron test measures how much ferritin you have stored in your body.
-This test can be used to diagnose anaemia or monitor an existing iron deficiency.
-This iron test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.
+This ferritin test is a measure of how much iron you have stored in your body.
+Low ferritin can be a sign of anaemia caused by iron deficiency.
+This test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.

 Responsible for carrying oxygen around the body.
 A high count can increase the risk of heart attack or stroke, whilst a low count can mean your body isn’t getting the oxygen it needs.